-Most of the time, cancer in the liver is secondary, or
+Most of the time, cancer in the liver is secondary, or metastatic.

-liver cells.
+The cancer cells found in a metastatic liver tumor are not liver cells.
 They are the cells from the part of the body where the primary cancer began (for example, cancerous breast, colon, or lung cells).

 Other names for this condition include: